Go to GAT Labs for Enterprise solutions here

 From cyberbullying to phishing scams and profane content — as students spend more time online, student protection becomes a major concern for everyone.

 It’s why there are Acts like the Children’s Internet Protection Act (CIPA) — and schools need to stay compliant.
-The good news is, there are a few ways teachers can help.
+The good news is that there are a few ways teachers can help.

 In this chapter of our Guide to Online Teaching in Google Workspace series, we’ll show you a few effective ways to keep students safe in Google Workspace for Education.